 - Running the company’s registered address

-- Supporting the Chairman, CEO and board
+- Supporting the chairman, CEO and board

 Here at Smith Cooper, we can provide a bespoke company secretarial service, helping you improve your company’s performance.
 Our dedicated professionals are on hand to take care of your company secretarial work, allowing you to focus more of your attention on your business.

 We simplify complex company legislation, provide peace of mind to shareholders and help to mitigate risk.
-The range of services we’re able to offer as part of our secretarial service includes compliance services, company formations, capital transactions, general company advisory and much more, so please don’t hesitate to get in touch today to see how we can help.
+The range of services we’re able to offer as part of our secretarial service includes compliance services, company formations, capital transactions, general company advisory services and much more, so please don’t hesitate to get in touch today to see how we can help.